satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 In this case, the authored file `module.ts` would have the `.ts` extension and not `.js`, however, we need to specify the `.js` extension in the `import` statement to match the output file extension.

 TypeScript has an option: `allowImportingTsExtensions: true` to write `./module.ts` instead of `./module.js` in the `import` statement.
-It's also possible to specify `moduleResolution: 'Bundler'` to allow omitting the file extension in the `import` statement.
+It's also possible to specify `moduleResolution: 'bundler'` to allow omitting the file extension in the `import` statement.
 However, TypeScript compiler doesn't rewrite the imports to add the correct file extension, so unless they are added by another tool, the imports will fail at runtime.

 TypeScript also supports `.mts` and `.cts` file extensions.
 When these extensions are used in combination with `module: 'NodeNext'`, TypeScript generates ESM and CommonJS output accordingly.
 It can be useful if you explicitly want to specify a module system for a file.
 However, for our setup where we always author ESM and generate 2 builds for ESM and CommonJS, using these extensions will complicate the build process.